| Home | One-Day Albums | Index |

 Customers are discouraged by the time they think it will take to catch up.
-The
+The One-Day Album proves they can catch up quickly.
+Customers are encouraged and inspired--success breeds success.
+It brings everyone back to simple pages.

 It is a full 15 to 20-page album (30-40 sides) completed in a nine-hour workshop.
 It gives a classic look with clean and simple lines.
 It relies on limited elements for simple pages that take eight to ten minutes each:

-Most are skeptical because they think there is no way to complete an album in only one day - that's true if you spend a half-hour on each page!
+Most are skeptical because they think there is no way to complete an album in only one day--that's true if you spend a half-hour on each page!
 Explain how the technique reduces the time spent choosing among hundreds of possible cropped shapes, stickers, fancy edges and borders.
 Personalize the benefits.

 Excited customers, who work on more albums, buy more products.
 And talk to more people about Creative Memories!